 - Ensure high-quality management mechanisms using transparent and clearly defined criteria.

-LICENCE-SPECIFIC CAPITAL REQUIREMENTS
+LICENSE-SPECIFIC CAPITAL REQUIREMENTS

 When it comes to the authorization process, there are 3 different levels of authorization.
 The basis for their definition is the scope of crypto asset services provided by the company.
 Accordingly, all three levels of authorization are subject to varying capital requirements.